Andesha/pylossless/docs/params/03-param_examples.md

----
-title: "Making Decisions About Parameters"
-teaching: 15
-exercises: 15
-questions:
-- "How do you identify incorrect parameters?"
-objectives:
-- "Understand how to identify and optimize incorrect parameters."
-keypoints:
-- FIXME
----

 ## Determining Optiminal Parameters

 The following examples are datasets that have been run through the pipline with incorrect parameters.
 In each example, determine what parameters are incorrect and how they should be corrected.
 Remember to look at decisions the pipeline has made about removing channels and time, as well ensure the correct montage was used.